 Last year Medgar Evers College, the New Jersey Re-entry program, the Balanced Veterans Network, and Homefront, a women’s homeless shelter, were the recipients of the funds raised.
 Their golf outing last year raised $50,000 for the four charities.

-Ferraro noted the Cannabis Advisory Group is an all-volunteer group 501(C)3 non-profit made up of a diverse group of professionals with expertise in cannabis policy, business, and medicine that believes in social justice.
+Ferraro noted the Cannabis Advisory Group is an all-volunteer group 501(C)3 non-profit.
+It’s made up of a diverse group of professionals with expertise in cannabis policy, business, and medicine.
+They believe in social justice.

-The group was formed in 2020 to bring together a group of thought leaders, business leaders, and social justice advocates from all over the country.
+The group was formed in 2020.
+They bring together a group of thought leaders, business leaders, and social justice advocates from all over the country.
 The organization is women-led by Ferraro, Hans-Cohen, noted accountant Stacey Udell, and former Maryland Cannabis Commissioner Deb Miran.

 “We’re here to help source for Best Practices in cannabis-friendly states,” Ferraro said.

-She noted they have been very active in advocacy, working with towns on their cannabis policy, writing white papers, and commenting during public meetings.
+She noted they have been very active in advocacy.
+They have been working with towns on their cannabis policy, writing white papers, and commenting during public meetings.

 Hans-Cohen noted they have been actively advocating for towns to consider implementing a cannabis legalization policy.